BuildCraft/BuildCraft/README.md

 }

 dependencies {
-    compile name: "buildcraft", version: "7.0.7", classifier: "dev" }
+    deobfCompile name: "buildcraft", version: "7.2.0" }
 ```
-Where `7.0.7` is the desired version of BuildCraft.
+Where `7.2.0` is the desired version of BuildCraft.